-In fact, the most successful freelancers have never worked in the field they now specialize in.
-They have simply found their passion and built up a reputation for themselves through hard work and dedication.
+In fact, most successful freelancers have never worked in the field they now specialize in.
+They have found their passion and built up a reputation for themselves through hard work and dedication.

 Make sure to join us on Pinterest and save this post for later!